 1. Fragile glasses and cups

-Generally, the higher up you place something in your kitchen, the less likely it is to be bashed about from daily use, or grabbed by little hands exploring.
-Because of this, high kitchen cabinets (whether yours are decorated following kitchen cabinet color trends, or you prefer wood kitchen cabinets) can be a great place to put more delicate items that you want to keep as protected as possible.
+Generally, the higher you place something in your kitchen, the less likely it is to be bashed about from daily use or grabbed by little hands exploring.
+Because of this, high kitchen cabinets can be a great place to put more delicate items you want to keep as protected as possible.

-'Glasses/cups are better in upper cabinets,' Mary Jo Contello said.
+'Glasses/cups are better in high cabinets,' says Mary Jo Contello.
 'However, these are items that are typically used daily, so you want them in an upper cabinet you can easily reach.'

-If placing glasses or cups in a high cabinet though, do what you can to ensure that you can still see the glass you’re reaching for, in order to avoid clanging these items together as you reach for them.
-You might, for example, want to use organizers like under-shelf wine glass holders, that sit at the top of your kitchen cabinets, and allow your glasses to hang upside down, making them easily visible.
+However, when placing glasses or cups in a high spot, make sure you can still see the glass you’re reaching for to avoid clanging these items together each time you pour yourself a drink.
+You might, for example, want to use organizers like these under-shelf wine glass holders from Amazon.
+They sit at the top of your kitchen cabinets and allow your glasses to hang upside down, making them easy to see and access.